 Which beings flourished and which suffered /perished in the aftermath and as a result of response actions (use of chemicals)?
 Give the examples of the “persistence of life in the face of catastrophe” (p.
 40).

-2) What is “biocultural hope”?
-Does this hope arise through caring for actual beings? (pp. 35, 54-57)

-3) Can the “biocultural hope” concept be considered a challenge to the dominant thinking about “nature - culture divide”?
+2) What is “biocultural hope” and how is it enacted?
+How is this informed by the distinction between apolcalyptic and messianic thinking?
+(Does this hope arise in and through practices such as caring for other beings?) (pp. 35, 54-57).
+Does the concept “biocultural hope” challenge the dominant nature - culture divide in political action?
 If yes, in what way?

-How does the figurative power of oil in water provided an opening for a multitude who desired to cure the ills of extractive capitalism? (p.
-39)
+How do you understand the material figure that ‘hopes began to move like oil in water’ (39) 39)

-What were the effects of this disaster on unloved others—species largely beyond the political, economic, and affective calculus of most Americans?
+What is the importance of caring for ‘unloved others’—species largely beyond the political, economic, and affective calculus of most Americans?
 What are the differences between the loved and the unloved one? (p.
 40) —were less easy to understand and represent.
 “It’s the sea turtles and pelicans that get all the press,” said Lesen, who is an expert on foraminifera, among the most common plankton species.

 How does smells created memories evoking resistance to oil? (p.
 41 - 42)